graphistry/graphistry-cli/docs/app-config/configure.md

 * Test the certificate
 * Test a [standalone Caddy static file server](https://www.baty.net/2018/using-caddy-for-serving-static-content/)
 * ...
 Including on another box, if OS/network issues are suspected
-* Check the logs of `docker-compose logs -f -t caddy nginx`
+* Check the logs of `docker compose logs -f -t caddy nginx`
-* Test whether the containers are up and ports match via `docker-compose ps`, `curl`, and `curl` from within a docker container (so within the docker network namespace)
+* Test whether the containers are up and ports match via `docker compose ps`, `curl`, and `curl` from within a docker container (so within the docker network namespace)

 If problems persist, please reach out to your Graphistry counterparts.
 Additional workarounds are possible.